smpavlenko/github-users/README.md

 # Github Users Service
-Simple REST service written on Scala for getting github users using github-api(https://developer.github.com/v3/)
+Simple REST service written on Scala for retrieving github users using github-api(https://developer.github.com/v3/)

 ## How to run the service
 Clone the repository: